Bluesheep33/Palcord/README.md

 ###### Configure stdout listener:
 - Move the `start-server.sh` file to the same directory as the `PalServer.sh` file
 - Verify that the path to the `PalServer.sh` file is correct in the `start-server.sh` file
+  - If the path is incorrect, you will need to change it to the correct path in the shell file and also in stdoutWatcher.js
 - Run `chmod +x start-server.sh` to make the file executable
 - Stop the palworld server if it's running and start it henceforth using the `start-server.sh` file
   - This file will start the server and listen to the stdout of the server, which is used to get messages from the server chat and relay join/leave messages to the discord server